-Management can ask for YTD details as a quick check-up on the company’s financial health, rather than waiting until the end of a quarter.
+Management can ask for YTD details as a quick check-up on the company’s financial health, rather than waiting until the end of a quarter to assess financial statements.
 YTD information may be particularly useful if the business is going through a period of atypical activity.
 That could be a merger or acquisition, a fundraise, or some form of external crisis.
 In these situations, YTD information may help the business quickly see how different their YTD spend, earnings, or vendor costs are compared to the same time frame the year before.

 Financial Planning and Analysis teams

 FP&A teams need to budget and forecast, so they may also use YTD information to uniform their data gathering and decision making.
 For example, a financial analyst may notice that the business’s YTD spending on a particular vendor or department has already exceeded last year’s total.
 This could be a sign that the business needs to find more efficient ways to better control their spend.